aws/aws-cdk/design/continuous-delivery.md

 A list of asset IDs (source hashes) can also be included in order to only publish a subset of the assets.
 This can be used to implement concurrent publishing of assets (e.g. through CodePipeline).

-Then, for each asset, cdk-publish will perform the following operation:
+Then, for each asset, cdk-assets will perform the following operation:

 1. Assume the **publishing IAM role** in the target environment.
 2. Check if the asset is already published to this location.
 Assets are identified by their source hash.
 If it is, skip.
-3. If the asset doesn’t exists locally (e.g. docker image already exists, zip file already exists in local cache), prepare (docker build, zip directory).
+3. If the asset doesn’t exists locally (e.g. docker image already exists, zip file already exists in local cache), package (docker build, zip directory).
 4. Publish the asset to the target location.

 In order for the publish to be able to execute `docker build`, this command must be executed in an environment that has docker available (in CodeBuild this means the project must be "privileged").